 The Rainbow Proportion

-During this summer (2009) I realized that the model I have worked on for over ten years now, holds the double rainbow proportion, which is the fixed proportion of the diameters (radii) of the two rainbows that constitute the double rainbow, being 11 : 14.
+During this summer (2009) I realized that the model I have worked on for over ten years now, holds the (‘double’) ‘rainbow proportion’, which is the fixed proportion of the diameters (radii) of the two rainbows that constitute the double rainbow, being 11 : 14.

-(Inner lilac circle : turqoise circle, see picture).
+(Inner lilac circle,11 : turqoise circle, 14, see picture).

 It is true that this proportion cannot be strictly defined because of the vagueness of the rainbow edges and the inversion of the colours, but the proportion is constant and together with all the evidence I have gathered already on this model relating to natural phenomena and aesthetics, I am pleased to call this crucial part of the theorem: the Rainbow Proportion.